isuru89/oasis/docs/specs/milestones.md

 ```

 ### levels
-Levels of this milestones.
+Levels of the milestone.
 Each level has two mandatory field to specify.

 * `level`: level number.
 * `milestone`: Threshold value to achieve this level.
 Must always be a number.

 **_Notes_**:
 1. At least one level must be specified in every milestone.
 Otherwise, it will fail.
 2. `level` field must be a number and cannot have duplicates.
+Also, must be consecutive numbers.

 ### flags